jowitapodolak/finetuning_BERT_NER/README.md

   pl
     wikiann-pl.bio
     ...
-Mac users should use a command tar -xvf ro.tar when unpacking romanian language - the default encoding is not working correctly for romanian alphabet.
+Mac users should use a command tar -xvf ro.tar when unpacking the romanian language - the default encoding is not working correctly for the romanian alphabet.

 Languages folder also contains empty folders (f1,f2,f3,...) where datasets for each feature will be stored after creation (see Feature Experiment).